Illinois Central Railroad: Early operations

 Upon its completion in 1856, the IC was the longest railroad in the world.
 Its main line went from Cairo, Illinois, at the southern tip of the state, to Galena, in the northwest corner.
 A branch line went from Centralia (named for the railroad), to the rapidly growing city of Chicago.
 In Chicago, its tracks were laid along the shore of Lake Michigan and on an offshore causeway downtown, but land-filling and natural deposition have moved the present-day shore to the east.
 Track from Centralia north to Freeport would be abandoned in the 1980s, as traffic to Galena was routed via Chicago.
 During the Civil War Chicago became the supply base for the Western armies.
 General Ulysses S Grant took his forces on the Illinois Central—his supply line—down to Cairo.
-He then he marched south to seize control of Kentucky and Tennessee on his way to victories at Shiloh, Vicksburg, and Chattanooga.
+He then marched south to seize control of Kentucky and Tennessee on his way to victories at Shiloh, Vicksburg, and Chattanooga.
 For the entire war, the Illinois Central carried 626,000 soldiers back and forth for a total of 128,000,000 passenger miles of military service, for which the War Department paid $1.7 million, plus another $.5 million to move freight.

 In 1867, the Illinois Central extended its track into Iowa.
 During the 1870s and 1880s, the IC acquired and expanded railroads in the southern United States.
 IC lines crisscrossed the state of Mississippi and went as far south as New Orleans, Louisiana, and east to Louisville, Kentucky.
 In the 1880s, northern lines were built to Dodgeville, Wisconsin; Sioux Falls, South Dakota; and Omaha, Nebraska.
 Further expansion continued into the early twentieth century.

 The Illinois Central, and the other "Harriman lines" owned by E.H.
 Harriman by the twentieth century, became the target of the Illinois Central shopmen's strike of 1911.
 Although marked by violence and sabotage in the southern, midwestern, and western states, the strike was effectively over in a few months.
 The railroads simply hired replacements, among them African-American strikebreakers, and withstood diminishing union pressure.
 The strike was eventually called off in 1915.